 However, I went on to tell her the good aspects of the movies.
 For example, in the ninth one, the good young woman shows grace to the bad young man, and the theme of most of the movies is weak good overcoming strong evil.
 Both of these ideas are also prominent in the Bible.
 For these reasons, I find watching those movies worthwhile because I find parallels between them and God’s Word.

 As a believer in the 3-in-1 God of the Bible, to have evil as part of God is very unacceptable.
-Evil is separate from God, who will defeat its power when Jesus returns.
+Evil is separate from God, who will complete his defeat of its power when Jesus returns.